 SQLite Database File Viewer For Android Phone Forensics

-SQLite is extensively used SQL engine in major applications developed by Mozilla, Apple, Google, Adobe, Microsoft etc utilize the SQLite database format.
-As the name itself suggests, it is a lightweight version of SQL (few hundred kilobytes).
-It is implemented as ‘C’ library that can be linked to various applications.
+SQLite is an extensively used SQL engine in major applications developed by Mozilla, Apple, Google, Adobe, Microsoft etc utilize the SQLite database format.
+As the name itself suggests, it is a lightweight version of SQL (a few hundred kilobytes).
+It is implemented as a ‘C’ library that can be linked to various applications.
 Everything in SQLite gets stored in the form of files which is its major drawback, especially while writing because the file must be locked.
 However, the read queries like SELECT are quite fast.
 But, there occur some situations when users have to use a professional tool such as SQLite Database File Viewer to read queries to make the entire process easy.

 Android Forensics Through SQLite Database